ian-fisher-developer/qt-qml/1_minimal_table/README.md

 # Minimal Table

-A simple QML table view displays data from a C++ table model.
+A minimal QML table view displays data from a small, fixed, C++ table model.

 ## Description

 The first application is most basic.
-It focuses on discovering the build details for a simple, tested, application that runs on the desktop and in a browser.
+It focuses on discovering the tools and build details for a simple, tested, application that runs on the desktop and in a browser.

 A C++ data model provides one code complication.
 It demonstrates that data models used with QtWidgets views may be re-used with QML/Quick views.

 ## Tests

-A google-test suite defines the simple, fixed, C++ data model.
+A google-test suite defines the small, fixed, C++ data model.

 ```
 [==========] Running 4 tests from 1 test suite.